c-c-l/DatAsana/README.md

 ## TODO
 1. Clean up Python code
-2. Add JS function to hide/display poses names
-3. Add JS function to display name in English or Sanskrit
+2. Add JS function to display name in English or Sanskrit
-4. Add JS function to display poses by type or benefits
+3. Add JS function to display poses by type or benefits
-5. Delete duplicate benefits
-6. See if there is a way to delete for loops in JS using D3 Joins
+4. See if there is a way to delete for loops in JS using D3 Joins
-7. Clean up JS code
-8. Remove duplicates in data (pandas)
+5. Fix how the text is displaying for poses (following path is the best option?)

 ## Requirements
 ### Python script to parse data